svendahlstrand/10-print-game-boy/docs/pretty-source.md

 `10 PRINT` Game Boy
 ===================

-A port of the famous one-liner `10 PRINT CHR$(205.5+RND(1)); : GOTO 10`,
-originally written in BASIC for the Commodore 64 during the early 1980s.
+This program generates a random maze to the Game Boy screen.
+A port of the famous one-liner `10 PRINT CHR$(205.5+RND(1)); : GOTO 10`, originally written in BASIC for the Commodore 64 during the early 1980s.
 For more about that and how this project came to be, consult the README.

 Some assembly required
 ----------------------